Flows NW into Canoe Reach, Kinbasket Lake

 52.45 N 118.6667 W — Map 83D/7 — Google — GeoHack

 Hugh Drummond Allan [1887–1917] was born in Scotland and came to Canada around 1907.
 He became a British Columbia land surveyor in 1912.
 His professional work was carried on mainly in the Kamloops district and the North Thompson valley.
 In 1913 he surveyed in the Canoe River area.
 “From Mile 49 on the Grand Trunk Pacific I proceeded with my party by wagon and reached the Canoe River in one day,” he reported.

-After the start of World War I he returned to Scotland and enlisted in the Argyll and Sutherland Highlanders.
-He was wounded in 1916, and in 1917 he was killed leading his company at Croiselles.
-Captain Allan was shortly predeceased by his wife and infant child.
+After the start of the first World War Allan returned to Scotland and enlisted.
+In 1916 he was wounded, and in 1917 he was killed leading his company at Croiselles, France.
+Lieutenant Allan was shortly predeceased by his wife and infant child.

 (There is another Hugh Allan [1810-1882], a Scottish-Canadian shipping magnate, apparently unrelated.)